You’ll most likely hear about VASER liposuction from your doctor’s recommendations or from previous patients.

 Am I a good candidate for VASER liposuction?

 You should have realistic expectations and a positive outlook on your surgery.
-Your surgeon may decline your requests if your motives for surgery are not viable.
+Your doctor may decline your requests if your motives for surgery are not viable.

 In general, VASER liposuction may be an option for you if: